Payment Technology Solutions: Business Guide

 • Adyen serves enterprise clients with omnichannel solutions and global reach.
 Their scalable infrastructure supports high-volume retailers across multiple countries, processing both digital and in-person transactions.

 The choice between a PSP and a traditional merchant account depends on your volume and technical needs.
 PSPs offer faster setup, bundled pricing, and aggregated accounts that work well for small businesses processing under $100,000 monthly.
 Traditional merchant accounts require more underwriting but may deliver lower rates at higher volumes and provide a dedicated merchant ID.
-For more on this comparison, see our guide to merchant processing services.
+For more on this comparison, see the guide to merchant processing services.

-Choosing the Right Payment Solution
+How to Choose the Right Payment Technology Solution

 By Business Size

-Here's how different business types typically match with providers:
+Here is how different business types typically match with providers:

 Key Decision Factors